MwenyaG/OlangeSolutions/README.md

 ## Current Content Notes

 - The testimonial section currently uses **sample testimonial copy** for presentation.
-- The README screenshot section already supports GitHub-hosted image embeds.
+- The README screenshot section is structured for GitHub-hosted image embeds.
+- The additional screenshot slots are already prepared and only need the final direct image URLs pasted into the `src` fields.
 - The old static HTML pages were removed so the project is now aligned with the React/Vite structure.

 ## Customization Guide